 Then, Matt invited Matías Ventura on stage to perform a live demo demonstrating the capabilities of the Gutenberg editor.

-Matt assured that after about 12 more iterations ranging around four months, Gutenberg will finally be good enough for shipping it along with WordPress.
+Matt assured that after about 12 more iterations ranging from four months, Gutenberg will finally be good enough for shipping it along with WordPress.

 What Gutenberg Project needs right now –

 - Needs continued conversations

 - Needs plugin developers to reimagine what their plugins and functionalities will look like in Gutenberg